Frequently asked questions here at The Awaiting Table Cookery School in Lecce, Italy

 Q: Do we need to hire a car?
 Can we arrive by car?

 A: Hiring cars (rental cars) is ALWAYS complicated.
 If you plan to arrive by car, please be aware that we can not hold up or cancel a class to help you with any aspects of returning it.
 Via Adua at Porta Napoli is the best place to park.

 Q: Where will we be staying?

-A: You’ll be given access to out Inner Sanctum, which lays out all of your options, and in Lecce, there are hundreds.
+A: You’ll be given access to our Student Services, which lays out all of your options, and in Lecce, there are hundreds.
 We have email addresses, websites and portraits of trusted hoteliers and even suggestions of where to eat and drink before your course begins.

-If booking a castle course, we’ll be staying at the castle, 40 minutes south of Lecce.
+If booking a castle course, we’ll be staying at the castle, an hour south of Lecce.
 For our castle courses, there are no alternative venues.
 We stay at the castle.
+Everyone loves it.